Micro-pulse TIG welding

 Otherwise, no connection can be achieved, or it is very difficult and time-consuming to achieve by adding welding wire.

-In certain cases, it makes sense to strategically attach stabilizing elements before welding a joint, e.g. in the case of a separated bridge or a model casting repair.
-This can be a casting channel, an old bridge, test objects or even a stored faulty casting, if possible made from the same alloy as the workpiece to be welded.
+In certain cases, it makes sense to strategically attach stabilizing elements before welding a connection, e.g. in the case of a separated bridge or a repair of a cast partial.
+This can be a sprue, an old bridge, test objects or even a stored faulty casting, if possible made from the same alloy as the workpiece to be welded.
 Once the joint or build-up welding has been completed, these structures are cut off again and trimmed during the rest of the finishing process.

-As with all other dental applications , welding should only be started on clean, grease-free surfaces.
+As with all other dental applications , welding should only be started on clean and degreased surfaces.
 Acetone or commercially available brake cleaner are very suitable for preparatory cleaning.

 Prior sandblasting of highly polished surfaces, as is usual in certain cases with laser welding, is not necessary for TIG welding with Lampert devices.
 The surface finish of the workpieces has no influence on the quality and the welding process.